-The information on governance included here supplements that described in the Trustees' report and in the Statement of Trustees' responsibilities.
-The Board of Trustees has formally met 4 times during the year ended 31 August 2022, with delegated sub-Committees additionally meeting each term.
-Whilst the Board of Governors meets less than six times a year, it reviews the financial performance and position of the School at every meeting along with receiving reports from the Resources Committee.
-The Resources Committee met 3 times during the year.
-It maintains effective oversight of funds via the Resources, Audit, and Staffing and Personnel Committees.
+The information on governance included here supplements that described in the Trustees' report and in the Statement of trustees' responsibilities.
+The Board of Trustees has formally met 4 times during the year ended 31 August 2023, with delegated sub-Committees additionally meeting each term.